Naville/Nitpicking-OpenSourceObfuscators/Pluto/README.md

 Loading from an unitialized memory (the alloca without store), is an UB and will trigger bugs like [54545](https://github.com/llvm/llvm-project/issues/54545) if no extra steps are done to take care of it.
 I can now safely say no such step is done properly

+### Substitution

+The rules are way too naive to an extent that it's laughable

+### MBA
+The input variables are implemented as a load from GV, which is trivially foldable by IDA, making it next to useless

+### VariableSubstituion

+Combined all the weakness from Sub and MBA